-Research shows that babies who are held skin-toskin:
+Research shows that babies who are held skin-to-skin:

-- are more likely to latch onto the breast and breastfeed well
+- · are more likely to latch onto the breast and breastfeed well

 - cry up to 10 times less

 - stay warmer

 - have fewer heart rate and breathing problems

 - have better levels of oxygen in the blood

 - are less likely to have low blood sugars

 - have less pain during needle pokes

 - go home earlier from the hospital

 Your baby may feed only a few times in the first 24 hours of life.
 This is normal.
-Continue skin-to-skin contact and offer your breast frequently.
+Continue holding your baby skin-to-skin and offer your breast frequently.
 This can help increase your milk supply.
 You baby will wake up more often on the second day.

-Mothers and partners can hold baby this way.
-The benefits of skin-to-skin contact continue later on as well.
-Skin-to-skin contact can help you bond with your baby.
+We encourage mothers and partners can hold baby this way.
+The benefits of holding your baby skin-to-skin continue later on as well.

+Holding your baby skin-to-skin strengthens the bond with your baby.